Home » Recipes » Main Dishes » Fish & Seafood » easy homemade Calamari Fritti

 Tips for making great Fried Calamari

-- When adding the rings to the heated oil I like to use my fingers to hold them like earrings to make sure the rings are a full circle and not pinched together to ensure even cooking
+• Work in small batches.
+Only toss a few calamari rings in the flour at a time and make sure the inside and outside of the ring are coated lightly and when I add the rings to the heated oil I like to use my fingers to hold them like earrings to make sure the rings are a full circle.
+When the rings are not pinched together they cook more evenly.

-- When they look lightly golden get them out of the oil as fast as possible so you don’t risk overcooking.
-Overcooking will mean tough rubbery calamari
+• Work fast.
+When they look lightly golden get them out of the oil as fast as possible so you don’t risk overcooking.
+Overcooking will mean tough rubbery calamari.
+Sometimes if I need to make a large batch for Easter it is a team effort.
+One person batters, while the other fries.

 Calamari Fritti